UofT-DSI/algorithms_and_data_structures/README.md

 * We expect learners to have completed the [onboarding repo](https://github.com/UofT-DSI/Onboarding/tree/tech-onboarding-docs).
 * Webcam is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.

-### Delivery of Module
-The module will run synchronously three times a week on Zoom.
-The first three days are used as "lectures" and will last a maximum of 3 hours.
-During this time, the Technical Facilitator will introduce the concepts for the week.
-The last day is used as an optional, asynchronous work period.
-The work periods will also last for up to 3 hours.
-During the work period, a Technical Facilitator or Learning Support staff will be present on Zoom to assist learners reach the intended learning outcomes.

-### How the Technical Facilitator will deliver
-The Technical Facilitators will introduce the concepts through a collaborative live coding session using the Python notebooks found under `/01_slides`.
-All Technical Facilitators will also upload any live coding files to this repository for any learners to revisit under `/live_code`.

-### Expectations
-Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.

 ### Lesson Schedule